Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Windows 7 SP1
 - CygWin and PowerShell

-**Note:** All Vagrant commands must be executed from the project root directory.
+**Note:** All Vagrant commands must be executed from the project's root directory.
 The Vagrant image should be version 1.0.6.
-Please see the details about how to download an image below.
+Please see the details about how to download an image located below.

 **Prerequisites:** You have built the local DEV cluster.